-In the GA procedure, one uses a generative model to generate configurations $\sigma'$ of the system, approximately at equilibrium, i.e. according to Eq.~\eqref{eq:GB} at a temperature $\beta$.
-These configurations are then used as global proposal moves for the MC procedure at $\beta' = \beta + \Delta \beta > \beta$, instead of the standard single-spin-flip moves of the local MC algorithm.
+In the GA procedure, one uses a generative model to generate configurations $\sigma'$ of the system, approximately at equilibrium, i.e., according to \eqref{eq:GB} at a temperature $\beta$.
+These configurations are then used as global proposal moves for the MC procedure at $\beta' = \beta + \Delta \beta (\beta) > \beta$, instead of the standard single-spin-flip moves of the local MC algorithm.
 The move $\sigma \to \sigma'$ is then accepted with an acceptance probability:

 where $\rho_\text{NN}$ is the probability that the generative model generates a configuration $\sigma$.
-This choice of acceptance rate guarantees, under ergodicity assumptions, that the distribution over the states is asymptotically given by Eq.~\eqref{eq:GB}.
+This choice for the acceptance rate guarantees, under ergodicity assumptions, that the distribution over the states is asymptotically given by \eqref{eq:GB}.
 The advantage of proposing global moves with the generative model is that all spins are updated simultaneously, making the procedure, in principle, much faster at sampling independent configurations than when only local moves are used.
-Notice that neglecting the ratio $\rho_{\text{NN}}({\sigma})/\rho_{\text{NN}}({\sigma'})$ in Eq.~\eqref{eq:prob} detailed balance is not satisfied, hence the convergence to Eq.~\eqref{eq:GB} is no longer guaranteed.
-Correspondingly, we checked that the performances of the procedure worsen substantially.
+Notice that, if one neglects the ratio $\rho_{\text{NN}}({\sigma})/\rho_{\text{NN}}({\sigma'})$ in \eqref{eq:prob}, detailed balance is no longer satisfied, hence the convergence to \eqref{eq:GB} is not guaranteed anymore.
+Correspondingly, we found that the procedure's performance worsens substantially (not shown).

 The general scheme of the Global Annealing procedure is sketched in Fig.~\ref{fig:algorithms}.
-It is summarized in Alg.\ref{alg:GA}.
+It is summarized in Alg.~\ref{alg:GA}.

-\subsubsection{Details on the architecture}
+\subsection{Details on the architecture}

-In this work we have used a shallow MADE (Masked Autoencoder for Distribution Estimation, \cite{germain2015made}) autoregressive architecture, which is modeled as:
+In this work, we have used a shallow MADE (Masked Autoencoder for Distribution Estimation, \cite{germain2015made}) autoregressive architecture, which is modeled as:

 where $\sigma_{<i}$ is the set of spins $\sigma_{<i} = \{\sigma_1, \dots, \sigma_{i-1} \}$.
-We note that the autoregressive approach requires to choose an ordering of the variables.
-Here, spins are taken in raster order, i.e. from left to right, line by line and plane by plane.
+We note that the autoregressive approach requires choosing an ordering of the variables.
+Here, spins are taken in raster order, i.e., from left to right, line by line, and plane by plane.